 The provincial and federal regulators have issued decisions on the Springbank Off-Stream Reservoir, concluding the project’s regulatory review.
 Next steps will focus on moving it into the construction phase.

 On July 8, 2021, the Impact Assessment Agency of Canada (IAAC) stated in their decision statement (PDF, 928 KB) that SR1 is not likely to cause significant adverse environmental effects with several conditions in place.
 On July 20, 2021, the federal government confirmed its $168.5 million in funding for SR1 through Infrastructure Canada’s Disaster Mitigation and Adaptation Fund.

 On June 22, 2021, the Natural Resources Conservation Board (PDF, 132 KB) (NRCB) issued its decision about the Springbank Off-Stream Reservoir (SR1) project.
 After reviewing all evidence presented and conducting a public hearing about the project, the NRCB has concluded that SR1 is in the public interest.

 The Government of Alberta has acquired roughly 28% of the land required to build SR1.

 SR1 is a component of the larger flood, drought and fire management plan led by Alberta Environment and Parks.

 This plan includes several existing, planned and proposed projects at provincial and municipal levels.
 SR1 is a significant element of the flood management strategy within the Bow River Basin.

-Construction will begin following regulatory approval.
 The Springbank Reservoir will be functionally operational after the second year of construction (1:100 year flood) and fully operational after the third year of construction.